qutran/swheel/README.md

 ### &lt;Protected /&gt;

 <p>
   Protects displaying of nested routes.
 If routes was wrapped with some content before - it (content) will be displayed in any case.
-Uses as an abstraction for <code><a href="#layout">&lt;Layout /&gt;</a></code> but could be usefull in some special cases.
+Uses as an abstraction for <code><a href="#layout-">&lt;Layout /&gt;</a></code> but could be usefull in some special cases.
 </p>

 <table>